Contact Information

 Biography

-Brian Miller joins Duquesne Kline as an assistant professor of law from the University of Maryland School of Law, where he has served as a visiting assistant professor since 2022.
-His teaching and scholarship focus primarily on property and land use law, as well as on state and local government and law and religion.
-Miller is particularly interested in how community institutions and cultural practices affect law and policy surrounding housing and land use.
-His scholarship has been or soon will be published in the Southern California Law Review, Missouri Law Review, Wisconsin Law Review Forward, Mercer Law Review and the Texas A&M Journal of Property Law.
+Brian Miller is an Assistant Professor whose teaching and scholarship focus primarily on property law, land use and housing, and issues of law & religion.
+Professor Miller is particularly interested in how community institutions and cultural practices affect law and policy surrounding the built environment.
+His scholarship has been or soon will be published in the Southern California Law Review, Maryland Law Review, Missouri Law Review, Wisconsin Law Review Forward, Mercer Law Review and Texas A&M Journal of Property Law.

-Before entering academia, Miller worked as a law clerk on the United States Court of Appeals for the Fifth Circuit.
-He also previously served as an associate attorney general at the North Carolina Department of Justice and as a law clerk on the Supreme Court of North Carolina.
+Before joining Duquesne Kline, Professor Miller was a Visiting Assistant Professor and Donald Gaines Murray Fellow at the University of Maryland School of Law.
+Before entering academia, he worked as a law clerk on the United States Court of Appeals for the Fifth Circuit.
+He also previously served as an Associate Attorney General at the North Carolina Department of Justice and as a law clerk on the Supreme Court of North Carolina.
 He received his J.D. from the University of Virginia School of Law and his B.A. in political science from North Carolina State University, where he graduated as valedictorian.

 Education